pagkly/Zed/Investopedia4/How to Tell If Your Corporate Culture Is Healthy.md

 By 2015, corporate culture was not only created by the founders, management, and employees of a company, but was also influenced by national cultures and traditions, economic trends, international trade, company size, and products.

-There are a variety of terms that relate to companies affected by multiple cultures, especially in the wake of [[globalization]](https://www.investopedia.com/terms/g/globalization.asp) and the increased international interaction of today's business environment.
-As such, the term [[cross-culture]](https://www.investopedia.com/terms/c/cross-culture.asp) refers to “the interaction of people from different backgrounds in the business world”; [[culture shock]](https://www.investopedia.com/terms/c/culture-shock.asp) refers to the confusion or anxiety people experience when conducting business in a society other than their own; and reverse culture shock is often experienced by people who spend lengthy times abroad for business and have difficulty readjusting upon their return.
+There are a variety of terms that relate to companies affected by multiple cultures, especially in the wake of [[globalization]](https://www.investopedia.com/terms/g/[[Globalization|globalization]].asp) and the increased international interaction of today's business environment.
+As such, the term [[cross-culture]](https://www.investopedia.com/terms/c/cross-culture.asp) refers to “the interaction of people from different backgrounds in the business world”; [[culture shock]](https://www.investopedia.com/terms/c/culture-shock.asp) refers to the confusion or anxiety people experience when conducting business in a society other than their own; and reverse culture shock is often experienced by people who spend lengthy times abroad for business and have difficulty readjusting upon their [[Return|return]].

 To create positive cross-culture experiences and facilitate a more cohesive and productive corporate culture, companies often devote in-depth resources, including specialized training, that improves cross-culture business interactions.